“In Search of the Cha Ship Ancient Route: Trends are Unpredictable, But Liubao Tea is a Must (Part 2)”

 After the pendulum of time swung into the 1960s, the market for Liubao tea in Southeast Asia continued to change.
 The sudden loss of the Indonesian market compressed Liubao tea exports to Singapore and Malaysia.
 However, because Liubao tea had become a part of daily life for residents, demand for Liubao tea in these two regions did not decrease but rather increased.

 “In the 1960s and 1970s, snack shops were everywhere on the streets of Singapore.
-Since Liubao tea was inexpensive, these snack shops would prepare large pots of Liubao tea for customers to drink for free, so the consumption of Liubao tea in Singapore was very high,” said Bai Jinfu, manager of Singapore's Baixinchun Tea Shop.
+Since Liubao tea was inexpensive, these snack shops would prepare large pots of Liubao tea for customers to for free, so the consumption of Liubao tea in Singapore was very high,” said Bai Jinfu, manager of Singapore's Baixinchun Tea Shop.
 “At that time, many tea shops and traders would stock Liubao tea for sale.”

 During this period, the economy in Southeast Asia grew rapidly, and small and large tea restaurants and teahouses sprouted up like mushrooms after rain in Singapore and Malaysia, consuming large amounts of Liubao tea.
 “Back then, the first-grade tea we imported mainly supplied stores, high-end restaurants, eateries, and grocery stores,” said Liu Weicai, executive director of Malaysia's Guanghui Feng Tea Shop Co., Ltd. In high-end establishments like teahouses and restaurants, higher-grade Liubao tea was used as a premium tea.

 Moreover, in Chinese households in Singapore and Malaysia, Liubao tea became a household item alongside basic necessities like firewood, rice, oil, and salt.
 Apart from tea shops and traders, incense shops, dried seafood stores, and grocery stores also sold Liubao tea.
-According to Liubao tea enthusiast Cai Yufang from Malacca, ordinary residents' offerings to deities and tea bags used in temple rituals often contained Liubao tea, and herself received many such tea bags.
+According to Liubao tea enthusiast Cai Yufang from Malacca, ordinary residents' offerings to deities and tea bags used in temple rituals often contained Liubao tea, and she herself received many such tea bags.

 At this point, Liubao tea exported from mainland China could no longer meet the demand in Singapore and Malaysia.
 Hong Kong tea merchants seized the opportunity, importing green raw tea from mainland China or purchasing large-leaf raw tea from Thailand, Vietnam, Myanmar, and Indonesia, processing it into Liubao tea for sale in Southeast Asia.
 These Hong Kong-produced Liubao teas appealed to the tastes of Chinese people in Southeast Asia and became popular for a time.
 Lower-grade Hong Kong-produced Liubao teas occupied a considerable share of the market in Southeast Asia, to the extent that “large-leaf” became synonymous with Liubao tea in low-end consumption markets like snack shops and small teahouses.